 Fingerprint meanings about the character through palmistry

-In this article, I mention the fingerprint meanings of the loop and the whorls.
-There are four basic categories of fingerprints; whorls, loops, arches and tented arches.
-The four categories of fingerprints can each have many variations.
+In this article, you will learn about the fingerprint meanings of the loop and the whorls.
+The fingerprints represent the unchangeable aspects of our personalities.
+While we can try to modify these traits, we can’t altogether avoid them.
+Technically, the term for the skin ridges is dermatoglyphics.
+There are four basic categories of fingerprints: whorls, loops, arches and tented arches.
+The four types of prints can each have many variations.

 Sometimes we find a pattern which doesn’t seem to fit into any of them, such as a double loop which can at first glance look like a composite whorl.
 When this happens, it is essential to examine the triradius.
 A triradius is a ‘Y’ shaped pattern of ridges that split into three directions, usually found on one or two sides of the print.
 If there is only one triradius it is a loop, with two triradii, it is in the category of a whorl.